 5. Consider maca root

-Maca root is a tuber in the radish family that has a history of boosting hormone production (and libido).
+Maca root is from the radish radish family and is known to boost hormone production (and libido).
 Add it to your smoothies or salads for easing up the PMS, boosting fertility, controlling adult acne and tackling insomnia.
 In men, it boosts the sperm count and libido, so consider this one a double whammy if you are trying to get pregnant!

 6. Load up on avocados…

 … and other healthy sources of saturated fat that contribute to HDL or “good” cholesterol.
 HDL is an essential component of healthy cell membranes and vital for the regulation of steroid hormones like estrogen, progesterone and FSH.
 No “good” fats means no hormonal balance… couldn’t be simpler, right?

 Your liver is the most important organ where hormone-balancing is concerned.
 It’s the liver that breaks down excess hormones, which the body is no longer using.
 And to do its job well, the liver needs 3-5 servings of phytonutrients everyday.